-SZAG currently offers training in over 40 professions and dual study courses in the industrial/technical, commercial and IT sphere.
-As of December 31, 2018, a total of 1,051 apprentices were employed in Germany alone.
-There were also a further 251 other training contracts in Germany with interns, working students and trainees.
+SZAG currently offers training in over 40 professions and dual study courses in the industrial / technical, commercial and IT sphere.
+As of December 31, 2019, a total of 1,049 trainees were employed in Germany.
+There were also a further 230 other training contracts in Germany with interns, working students and apprentices.
 Vocational training represents an important investment in the future in our eyes.
-This is demonstrated by the proportion of trainees which currently stands at 5.2%.
+This is demonstrated by the proportion of trainees which, as of the end of 2019, stands at 5,3%.
 Securing the future prospects of trainees by giving them follow-on employment not always based on requirements, reinforces the processes of obtaining and extending qualifications, and it constitutes an important element in countering demographic challenges.
-The quality and commitment of our training at our Salzgitter facility received multiple awards in 2018 including from the business magazines Capital and Focus Money which crowned it "Germany's Best Trainer" and "Germany's Best Training Companies".
+The quality and engagement of our vocational training [process] at the Salzgitter location received multiple rewards in 2019, among others from the business magazine Capital and Focus Money as "Best Trainers in Germany" as well as one of Germany's best vocational training organizations.